Julia Domna: Marriage

-The Augustan History, a generally unreliable source, relates that, after losing his first wife around 186, politician Septimius Severus heard a foretelling of a woman in Syria who would marry a king.
+The Historia Augusta, a generally unreliable source, relates that, after losing his first wife around 186, politician Septimius Severus heard a foretelling of a woman in Syria who would marry a king.
 So Severus sought her as his wife.
 This woman was Domna.
 Bassianus accepted Severus' marriage proposal in early 187, and in the summer the couple married in Lugdunum (modern-day Lyon, France), of which Severus was the governor.
 The marriage proved happy, and Severus cherished Domna and her political opinions.
 Domna built "the most splendid reputation" by applying herself to letters and philosophy.
-She gave birth to their two sons, Lucius Septimius Bassianus (Caracalla) in 188 in Lugdunum, and Publius Septimius Geta the following year in Rome.
+She gave birth to their two sons, Lucius Septimius Bassianus in 188 in Lugdunum, and Publius Septimius Geta the following year in Rome.

 Civil war

 After the Roman emperor Commodus was murdered without an heir in 192, many contenders rushed for the throne, including Domna's husband Severus.
 An elder senator, Pertinax, was appointed by the Praetorian Guard as the new emperor of Rome.
 But when Pertinax would not meet the Guard's demands, he too was murdered.
 Another politician, Didius Julianus, was called to Rome and appointed emperor.
 Severus, coming from the north into Rome, overthrew Julianus and had him executed.

 Severus claimed the title of emperor in 193.
 By offering Clodius Albinus, a powerful governor of Britannia, the rank of Caesar (successor), Severus could focus on his other rival to the throne, Pescennius Niger, whom he defeated at the Battle of Issus in 194.
 When afterwards Severus openly declared his son Caracalla as his successor, Clodius Albinus was hailed emperor by his troops.
 At the Battle of Lugdunum in 197, Severus defeated and killed Albinus, establishing himself as Emperor.
-Thus, Domna became Empress consort.
+Thus, Domna became Empress-consort.